Anita Raja

 Anita Raja (born 5 April 1953) is a prize-winning Italian literary translator and library director.
-She is chiefly known for translating most of the Christa Wolf works, from German into Italian.
-She is also known for translating poetry and prose by Franz Kafka, Hans Magnus Enzensberger, Ilse Aichinger, Hermann Hesse, Sarah Kirsch, The Brothers Grimm and Bertolt Brecht into Italian.
+She is chiefly known for translating most of the Christa Wolf works from German to Italian.
+She is also known for translating poetry and prose by authors: Franz Kafka, Hans Magnus Enzensberger, Ilse Aichinger, Hermann Hesse, Sarah Kirsch, The Brothers Grimm and Bertolt Brecht into Italian.

 Anita Raja is widely presumed to be the Italian novelist writing under the pen name Elena Ferrante, whose Neapolitan Novels became an international publishing phenomenon.

 Early life and education

 Anita Raja was born in 1953 in Naples, Italy, the daughter of a teacher named Golda Frieda Petzenbaum, and Renato Raja, a Neapolitan magistrate.
 Raja's maternal family was Polish-Jewish though her mother was born in Worms, in Germany.
 The family fled Nazi Germany for Italy in 1937.
 From the age of 3, Anita Raja was raised in Rome.